112 teachers have become the first in Scotland to achieve a qualification in the widely acclaimed ‘growth mindset’ approach to education.

-Education professionals from schools across 11 Scottish local authorities completed a 12-month blended learning programme as part of the ‘Mindset in Education’ programme delivered by the charity, Winning Scotland Foundation.
+Education professionals from schools across 17 Scottish local authorities and one university (Edinburgh Napier) completed a 12-month blended learning programme as part of the ‘Mindset in Education’ programme delivered by the charity, Winning Scotland Foundation.
 The teachers developed a deep understanding of how to integrate growth mindset practice into their day-to-day teaching and classroom culture.

 Having a growth mindset in school helps young people approach tasks with the intention to try their hardest, learn from mistakes, develop strategies to solve problems and to persevere when faced with challenges – all critical to successful learning and attainment.